conuko/guest-and-chat-book/README.md

 ## Application Overview

-- `prisma/*` - The prisma schema.
-- `public/*` - Static assets including fonts and images.
+### `libs`

+The `libs` folder contains shared libraries for mocking and testing the backend (prisma and tRPC).

+### `prisma`

+The prisma schema.
+It contains the database schema and migrations.
+It also contains the seed data.

+### `public`

+Static assets.

+### `src/components/`

+React components.

+### `src/env/`

-- `src/env/*` - Validation for environment variables.
+Validation for environment variables.

+### `src/pages/`

-- `src/pages/*` - All the pages of the website.
+All the pages of the website.

+#### `src/pages/api/`

+Next.js API routes.

+#### `src/pages/api/auth/[...nextauth].ts`

+The NextAuth.js authentication slug route.
+This is used to authenticate users with Discord and GitHub (more providers can be added).

+#### `src/pages/api/trpc/[trpc].ts`

+The tRPC API entrypoint.
+This file is here to handle all the API requests.

+### `src/server/`

-- `src/server/*` - The backend, which is a tRPC server.
+The backend, which is a tRPC server.
+It contains the tRPC router, context, and the prisma client.

+### `src/server/common/get-server-auth-session.ts`

+A helper function to get the user session from the NextAuth.js session.

+### `src/server/db/client.ts`

+The prisma client.
+It is used to initialize the Prisma client at global scope and to query the database.

+### `src/server/stripe/`

+The Stripe API.
+It contains the Stripe API client and the Stripe API routes.
+It also contains the Stripe webhook handler.
+The Stripe API routes are used to create a Stripe checkout session and to retrieve the Stripe customer.

+### `src/server/trpc/`

+It contains the tRPC router with the tRPC queries and mutations.
+The tRPC router is used to initialize the tRPC router at global scope.
+The tRPC router is also used to handle the tRPC queries and mutations.
+The tRPC queries and mutations are used to retrieve and update data in the database.
+The tRPC queries and mutations are also used to retrieve and update data in the Stripe API.

+### `src/styles/*`

-- `src/styles/*` - Global CSS files, but we’re going to be using Tailwind CSS for most of our styles.
+Global CSS files, but we use Tailwind CSS for most of our styles.

+### `src/types/*`

-- `src/types/*` - Next Auth type declarations.
+Next Auth type declarations.

+### `src/utils/*`

-- `src/utils/*` - Utility functions.
+Utility functions.

+#### `src/utils/trpc.ts`

+This file is the main front-end entrypoint to tRPC

 ## Deployment